 Growing irises is highly rewarding, and easy, too.
 Their large, extravagant flowers are borne in clusters on each stem, from late spring to early summer.

 Bearded irises grow from rhizomes, which are creeping stems growing along or just beneath the soil surface.
-Irises are very resilient, surviving freezing conditions in the winter, and drought in the summer.
+Irises are very resilient, surviving freezing conditions in winter, and drought in summer.

 With a great range of sizes available, bearded irises are categorised as short, intermediate or tall.
 Shorter varieties tend to be good for growing in exposed, windy areas, or on slopes.
 The taller varieties look stunning in mixed borders, but may need supporting with canes.